ajitgoel/Notes/InterviewQuestions/System Design and Architecture-Questions.md

 Answer

-**Low latency** means that there is very little delay between the time you request something and the time you get a response.
-As it applies to webSockets, it just means that data can be sent quicker (particularly over slow links) because the connection has already been established so no extra packet roundtrips are required to establish the TCP connection.
+==**Low latency** means that there is very little delay between the time you request something and the time you get a response.== As it applies to webSockets, it just means that data can be sent quicker (particularly over slow links) because the connection has already been established so no extra packet roundtrips are required to establish the TCP connection.

 ---